zencephalon/supfam-client-rn/README.md

 ## TODO

-- Clean up the Nord colors I added
-- Make the AuthGate look pretty
+- Try out React Query in the Friends container